Akasho09/sem6/ADA/EndSem/unit2.md

 ### QUICK SORT ALGO :
 🔹 Steps:
 Choose a pivot element.

-Partition the array so that:
+Partition the array so that
 Elements less than the pivot come before it
 Elements greater come after it
 Recursively apply the same logic to the sub-arrays.

 ```c++